breki/TimeSlack/kotlin/SlackerTime-todo.md

 - how to log in Android?
 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

+## Tue 3.3.
+- Redesigned the existing status classes to only work with steps, no longer with activities.

 ## Mon 2.3.
 - Started introducing flow steps.